maxkom/cv/README.md

 - Health
 - Human Rights
 - Politics
-- Science and Technology

-🌟 Let's Connect:
-I'm eager to network with QA pros, developers, project managers, and anyone passionate about top-notch software.
+Let's Connect: I'm eager to network with QA professionals, developers, project managers, and anyone passionate about top-notch technology and software.

-📩 Let's chat: Feel free to DM me or connect.
-Thanks for visiting my cv! 🙌
+Let's chat: Feel free to DM me or connect by socials.
+Thanks for viewing my cv!

 ## Follow the white rabbit...